agentcommunity/AgentInterfaceDiscovery/README.md

 - `mtls` - Mutual TLS
 - `custom` - Custom schemes

-## Generator (`packages/core/src/generator.ts`)
+## Generator (`packages/core/src/common.ts`)

-The generator converts developer-friendly configurations into spec-compliant manifests and DNS records.
+The generator, located in `packages/core/src/common.ts`, converts developer-friendly configurations into spec-compliant manifests and DNS records.
+It is browser-safe and used by both the core library and the web UI.

 ### Key Functions